Anipaleja/ReviewBot-AI_Review_for_PRs/README.md

 ### Setup the GitHub Action

-1. Add your OpenAI API key as a GitHub secret named `OPENAI_API_KEY`
+1. Add your OpenAI API key as a GitHub secret named `openai_key`
 2. Push the code to your GitHub repository
 3. Open a Pull Request — the bot will automatically review changed JS/TS files and comment suggestions